Millions braced as ‘staggering’ hurricane nears US east coast

 “Please be prepared, be careful and be SAFE!”
 President Donald Trump tweeted on Monday evening.

-Mandatory evacuations are under way for parts of three east coast states.
+Mandatory evacuations are under way for parts of three east coast states, and the mayor of Washington DC declared a state of emergency as the capital prepares for heavy rain and flooding.

 South Carolina’s governor ordered the evacuation of the state’s entire coastline on Tuesday and predicted that a million people would flee as major roads reverse directions.